praveen2410-pk/AES_Algorithm_jmeter/README.md

 4. Copy and paste the content of the [JSR223 PreProcessor](./JSR223PreProcessor.groovy)into the script area.

 5. Save your test plan.
+**Note:** Please find the Sample JMX file for refrences.[Jmeter Script](./MM_Encryption_AES.jmx)
 ## Preprocessor Script

-The [JSR223 PreProcessor.groovy](./JSR223 PreProcessor.groovy)file contains the Groovy script for the JSR223 PreProcessor.
+The JSR223 PreProcessor file contains the Groovy script for the JSR223 PreProcessor.
 The script performs the following:

 - Retrieves the channel and other necessary values.
 - Generates the encryption key using the MD5 hash of the channel.